ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/querying/filtering.markdown

 {CODE-BLOCK/}

 * `where Tag='watches/fitbit'`
-  In this example we retrieve time-series entries whose tag is 'watches/fitbit'.
+  Retrieve time-series entries whose tag is 'watches/fitbit'.
-  To filter entries by their by value, use **Value**.
-E.g.:
+  To filter entries by their by value use **Value**, e.g.`where Value < 80`.
-  `where Value < 80`

 ---